marco-buratto/open-securekos/README.rst

 How to build the initial ISO image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A **Debian Stretch** host is required for the build; other Debian-derived systems may work.
+A **Debian Buster** host is required for the build; other Debian-derived systems may work.

 The Resilient Linux initial ISO image is built using the standard Debian **live-build** framework, so you first need to install it::